Garganacl/WebsiteLoader/README.md

 ```

-### Put all the Div elements inside the beginning of the body Div.
+### Put the Div/img elements inside the beginning of the body Div.

 ```